 From a research perspective, the opportunities include the chance to identify new ways to treat and prevent disease, to learn why some patients respond better to some therapies, and to discover new biomarkers for disease that could help with treatment targets and drug development.

-"At the institutional level, participating in the cohort program will give Mass General an integral role in the next generation of precision medicine research and clinical care", says Jordan Smoller, MD, ScD, co-director of the Partners Biobank and a leader of the New England Precision Medicine Consortium.
+"At the institutional level, participating in the cohort program will give Mass General an integral role in the next generation of precision medicine research and clinical care", says Jordan Smoller, MD, ScD, co-director of the Mass General Brigham Biobank and a leader of the New England Precision Medicine Consortium.